-Study in the discipline of Biology is offered by the School of Biological Sciences in the Faculty of Science.
+Biological Science is offered by the School of Life and Environmental Sciences in the Faculty of Science.
 Units of study in this major are available at standard and advanced level.

 Program structure and content

 At the University of Sydney you have an opportunity to study a multitude of organisms ranging from bacteria to fungi, plants and animals.
 Biology is an immensely complex and extremely important area of science.
-By enrolling in the School of Biological Sciences, or its units of study, you can discover the intricate mechanisms that interact to create the wonders of life.
+By studying the Biological Sciences as taught within the School of Life and Environmental Sciences, or its units of study, you can discover the intricate mechanisms that interact to create the wonders of life.

 First year planning for a Biology major

 Essential: 12 credit points of Junior BIOL are needed to enrol in Intermediate units of study in Biology.
 For MBLG2072/2972, BIOL1007/1907/1997 and 6 credit points of Junior CHEM are required.

 Recommended: BIOL1006/1906/1996 Life and Evolution and BIOL1007/1907/1997 From Molecules to Ecosystems.
 Students who have not completed HSC or equivalent Biology are strongly recommended to take the Biology Bridging Course in February.